-The procedures implemented in NAMD are particularly adapted for performing free energy calculations that split the $\lambda$ reaction path into a number of non-physical, intermediate states, or "windows".
+The procedures implemented in NAMD are particularly adapted for performing free energy calculations that split the λ reaction path into a number of non-physical, intermediate states, or "windows".
 Separate simulations can be started for each window.
 Alternatively, the TCL scripting ability of NAMD can be employed advantageously to perform the complete simulation in a single run.
 An example, making use of such a script, is supplied at the end of this section.
+However, the setup of sequential alchemical transformations can be simplified by calling the script library fep.tcl, found in the lib/alch directory of the NAMD distribution.
+This library provides two helper procedures, runFEP to run a series of evenly spaced windows, and runFEPlist to specify a list of λ values to be sampled.